spencerhallam/Budget_Application/README.md

 # Budget_Application
-This is an application designed to experiment data associated with their personal monthly budget.
+This is an application designed to experiment with personal monthly budget data.